Sonny Bono: Marriages

 Bono was married four times.
 He married his first wife, Donna Rankin, on November 3, 1954.
 Their daughter Christine ("Christy") was born on June 24, 1958.
 They divorced in 1962.

 In 1964, Bono and Cheryl Sarkisian, later known as singer and actress Cher, had an unofficial wedding.
-The couple legally married in 1969 after the birth of their daughter, Chastity Sun Bono, who later, as a trans man legally changed his name to Chaz Salvatore Bono.
+The couple legally married in 1969 after the birth of their child, who later, as a trans man legally changed his name to Chaz Salvatore Bono.
 Bono and Cher ended their romantic relationship in 1972 but remained married to maintain their public image.
 Their marriage had deteriorated due to Sonny's infidelity and controlling behavior.
 By 1973, they were still sharing a home but were dating other people.
 After competing legal filings in 1974 and a bitter custody battle, they finalized their divorce in 1975.
 Despite the turmoil, they eventually co-parented amicably, and Bono later apologized to Cher for how he treated her.

 On New Year's Eve 1981, Bono married actress-model Susie Coelho.
 They divorced in 1984.

 In 1986, he married Mary Whitaker.
 The couple had two children: son Chesare Elan in 1988 and daughter Chianna Maria in 1991.
 Mary was widowed by Sonny's death.